 Premenstrual mood swings

-What is Premenstrual Syndrome (PMS) ?
+What Are Premenstrual Mood Swings (PMS) ?

 Mood swings before your period — also known as premenstrual mood swings — are a common symptom of PMS (premenstrual syndrome).
 Many women in Malaysia experience sudden emotional changes, such as irritability, anxiety, or sadness, days before their period begins.